arthanzel/quantumofcells/README.md

         }
     }

+**Warning:** The default database name for development is `qocdb-dev`, and the default name for testing is `qocdb-test`.
+Don't use the same database name for both environments - you'll end up losing all data.
+To override database settings for testing only, paste the above JSON into `client/config/local-test.json`.

 You can override any of the database parameters with the following environment variables: `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`.
 Environment variables take precedence over any config.

-**Note**: Some services (like mLab) use uncommon ports, which are blocked on some organizations' networks (like uOttawa's).
+**Note:** Some services (like mLab) use uncommon ports, which are blocked on some organizations' networks (like uOttawa's).
 Therefore, you'll need to use a VPN if you want to use uncommon ports.

 ### Internet Connection Required
 Quantum of Cells depends on external APIs, so an internet connection is required when developing.